 Organisations are filled with professionals like you, who in most cases, know more about what they are doing than their managers and executives.
 They’ve spent years honing their craft, accumulating valuable knowledge, and reimagining the future.
-Their ideas could benefit the organisation.
-Unfortunately, those ideas are often not expressed.
+Their ideas could massively benefit the organisation.
+Unfortunately, those ideas are often not expressed to senior management

 Why?
 Because these professionals are rarely prepared to step in front of decision-makers to present a compelling case.
 Organisations have invested little on training them to present ideas effectively to senior leaders, depriving them of the ability to make a significant, positive difference to the future of their company.